FayCarsons/Cables-Faust-Plugin/tutorial.md

 # Coming from Faust
 If you're not familiar with Cables, you may want to check out their [documentation](https://www.cables.gl/docs/docs) which is fairly comprehensive.
-If you're familiar with other visual DSP/Graphics coding platforms like Max MSP or Pure Data then it should be easy to pick up.
+If you are familiar with other visual DSP/Graphics coding platforms like Max MSP or Pure Data then it should be easy to pick up.

 The Faust operator is a single unit in a modular graph of operators.
 It can be thought of as similar to a Max or Pure Data operator, or, if visual programming interfaces aren't your thing, an OOP class or module functor - it is a black box which takes input (code, MIDI, control signals), returns output (audio) and you don't have to worry about it beyond that.